supermemo-wiki/SuperMemo.Wiki/supermemo.md

 *Main article: [Spaced Repetition](/learning/spaced-repetition)*

-**Spaced repetition (SR)** is a way of organizing your learning calendar in the most optimized way possible.
+**Spaced repetition (SR)** is a method for organizing your learning calendar in the most optimized way possible.
 It has two functions:
 1. Knowledge learned this way should be remembered forever,
-2. Remembering forever should use up the minimum time possible.
+2. Remembering forever should use up the minimum amount of time possible.

 ### How does it work?